Why weed

 Bless you, NameBright

 I paid $2,000 for the highmom.com domain name.
-I’m not sure how stupid that was; I tend to vacillate between “What that fuck were you thinking” and “That’s not really that much money.”
+I’m not sure how stupid that was; I tend to vacillate between “What that fuck were you thinking” and “That’s not really that much.”

 Anyway, I purchased the site from NameBright.com, and dropping that kind of cash on a site I’d never heard of made me uneasy.
 I kept wishing I had bought it from GoDaddy, finding comfort in its creepy name and sleazy commercials.
 (Hashtag brand recognition.)